chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DFU_Standalone/readme.txt

 @par USB Library Configuration

-To select the appropriate USB Core to work with, user must add the following macro defines within the compiler preprocessor (already done in the preconfigured projects provided with this example):
+To select the appropriate USB Core to work with, user must add the following macro defines within the compiler preprocessor (already done in the preconfigured projects provided with this application):
       - "USE_USB_HS" when using USB High Speed (HS) Core
       - "USE_USB_FS" when using USB Full Speed (FS) Core
       - "USE_USB_HS" and "USE_USB_HS_IN_FS" when using USB High Speed (HS) Core in FS mode